CarbonScaler: Leveraging Cloud Workload Elasticity for Optimizing Carbon-Efficiency: Experimental Evaluation

-To choose representative regions for our evaluation, we analyzed the average carbon intensity and the coefficient of variation (computed as standard deviation over mean) for different Amazon AWS cloud availability regions.
-Figure~\ref{fig:intensity_variability} shows the results for 37 different regions.
-As shown, most regions have high carbon intensity but also show high daily variations, while some have low carbon intensity with similarly high daily variations.
+To choose representative regions for our evaluation, we analyzed the average carbon intensity and the coefficient of variation (computed as standard deviation over mean) for different AWS regions.
+Figure~\ref{fig:intensity_variability} shows the results for 37 regions.
+Most regions have high carbon intensity but also show high daily variations, while some have low carbon intensity with similarly high daily variations.
 Since \suspendPolicy and \systemName rely on these high variations to reduce emissions, the figure indicates that both techniques will be effective in the majority of low-carbon as well as high-carbon cloud regions.
 A few cloud regions have stable carbon costs (i.e., low variations), including low carbon regions such as Iceland and Sweden, and high carbon regions such as India and Singapore.
-The effectiveness of \suspendPolicy and \systemName is diminished in such cloud regions.
+The effectiveness of \suspendPolicy and \systemName is diminished in such cloud regions as changing the execution time and scale does not alter the carbon intensity.
 Still, such regions are a small minority of the total cloud regions in a global cloud platform such as AWS.
 Based on this analysis, we choose Netherlands (\worldflag[width=2mm]{NL}) as a representative high carbon region and Ontario, Canada (\worldflag[width=2mm]{CA}) as an example of a low carbon region for our subsequent experiments.
+Nonetheless, we evaluate the potential savings across regions in Section~\ref{sec:trace-character}.